DevExpress/devextreme-documentation/api-reference/10 UI Components/dxRangeSelector/1 Configuration/scale/tick/width.md

 ---
 ---
 ##### shortDescription
-Specifies the width of the scale's ticks (both major and minor ticks).
+Specifies the width of the scale's ticks (major ticks only).

 ---